elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

     -  `activity_unzipVOR.py` unpacks the intake zip file into a temporary working directory (perhaps this needs to happen later?)
     - `activity_SetVersionNumber.py` checks the incoming zip package name.
       - if the incoming zip package name contains a version number:
+      <span style="color:red">Thought we'd decided that the production vendor would put a r number on the ziped file, but not add v numbers, so it is totally up to the eLife system to define the v, blind.
+See #25</span>
         - `activity_SetVersionNumber.py` assumes that we are resupplying or repopulating an already published zip file and uses the version number available in the zip file name.
         - `activity_SetVersionNumber.py` determines the publication date from the article XML